 1. Preheat oven to 375°F.

 2. Place sliced potatoes into a mixing bowl and top with cream.
 Toss gently to coat.
 Season with salt and pepper.
-Allow potatoes to sit for 5 minutes.
+Allow potatoes to sit for 5 minutes, or longer if you can.

 3. Line a baking sheet (with a lip) with parchment and begin placing the potatoes in a single layer, slightly overlapping one another.
 Sprinkle the surface with some shallots, garlic and cheese.
 Dot the surface with a small amount of butter and lightly season with salt and pepper.